adigitalmonk/discordbot-framework/README.md

 |weekly|Every 7 days|
 |biweekly|Every 14 days|

 _* `deciminute` was created for testing, but the option was left because there is probably a use case for it.
-Highly, highly, highly recommend **AGAINST** hitting the Discord API every ten seconds._
+I recommend **against** hitting the Discord API every ten seconds, but that doesn't mean you can't use it internally._

 The following `start_of` options are supported.